 How to Change Account Lockout Duration in Windows 11?

-Microsoft has added a new account lockout policy in Windows 11 to help protect users against password brute-force attacks.
-If you are using Windows 11 Insider build version 22H2, you can avail of this feature.
-The rest of the Windows users need to wait for updates.
+Microsoft has added a new account lockout policy in Windows 11 to protect against password brute‑force attacks.
+This feature is available starting with Insider build version 22H2.
+Other Windows 11 users will get it with future updates.

 How to Change Account Lockout Duration in Windows 11 using Group Policy?